How to Repair Log Home Leaks

-Leaking in log homes is an all-too common problem.
+Leaking in log homes, whether from a leaking roof or window, is an all-too-common problem.
 Even if you mop the water up quickly, it can leave an unsightly stain on a wooden floor.
-Worst of all, it’s letting moisture into a log home, and as you know moisture is the friend of rot – and the enemy of log homes!
+Worst of all, it’s letting moisture into a log home, and as you know, moisture is the friend of rot and the enemy of log homes!

-Even if you’ve been a diligent homeowner and applied caulking around the windows in the house, leaking may still occur.
+Even if you’ve been a diligent homeowner and applied caulking around the windows, leaks may still occur.
 So let’s talk about stopping leaking – and rot – in its tracks to ensure your log home stays water-tight all year long.
+Here’s more information to help you repair leaking in log homes.

 If your log home is chinked, the leaking may be caused by a gap in the chinking where the seal has been broken along the chink line.
 Even a narrow gap can cause problems.
 It is important to check all the chink lines in the area surrounding the leak.